muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 const [hero, setHero] = useState(someInitialHeroData)
 ```

-The variable name `someInitialHeroData` is problematic.
+The variable name `someInitialHeroData` is a mouthful.
 From the perspective of whoever is using `HeroDetail` component, it is just `hero`.
 From the perspective within the component, it is also `hero`.
 To resolve this we can alias the name, and create copy of the hero being passed in, using object destructuring.

 Like we laid out in the tests, the simplest way to pass in any data to our component is a prop.
 We can refactor our component to get ready for state management.
 This way we do not have to have a hard-coded piece of `hero` data in the component, and we can let that be determined by whoever is using the component.
 Once the prop is passed in, we can use the `useState` hook to handle component state (Green 7).